Replenio Help Center

 See the detailed Migrating from Stocky guide above.
 In short:

-4. Turn on cost tracking and auto-PO (available on all plans — Free automates one supplier, Growth/Pro all suppliers).
+4. Turn on cost tracking and auto-PO (available on all plans, across all suppliers).

 Does Replenio update my Shopify inventory?